wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 clear how everything pieces together.

 ##Page and Category Forms
+In this part of the tutorial, we will implement the necessary infrastructure that will allow users to add categories and pages to the database via forms.

 First, create a file called `forms.py` within the `rango` application directory.
 While this step is not absolutely necessary, as you could put the forms in the `models.py`, this makes the codebase tidier and easier to work with.

 ### Creating `ModelForm` Classes
 Within Rango's `forms.py` module, we will be creating a number of classes that inherit from Django's `ModelForm`.
 In essence, [a ModelForm](https://docs.djangoproject.com/en/1.9/topics/forms/modelforms/#modelform)